 Malloreddus is one of the traditional pasta of Sardinia, the kind of food you can expect to eat on special occasions: no festival occurs in Sardinia without malloreddus being abundantly served.
 Eaten at home, on Sundays, you’ll also find it in good trattorie (local eateries) or agriturismi.
 Restaurants usually serve variations of the traditional malloreddus alla campidanese dish, or simply ignore the traditions and prepare them with other new (and delicious) sauces.

 Would you like to make malloreddus alla campidanese at home?
-The recipe below is traditional, but slightly revisited.
+My recipe is slightly revisited by close to the traditional one.